 Krka National Park offers a wheelchair accessible path that covers much of the same path as non-wheelchair users.
 In fact, even the wooden boardwalk is accessible, provided that you’re okay with a few bumps along the way.

 On the other hand, only the Veliki Slap lookout point is accessible at Plitvice.
-Stairs, steep slopes and super bumpy cobblestone are abound at the rest of the park.
+Stairs, steep slopes, and super bumpy cobblestone abound at the rest of the park.
 Therefore, wheelchair users and anyone with limited mobility will get to explore more ground at Krka.

 Love to swim?

 Krka is your place.